Anthocleista amplexicaulis

 Anthocleista amplexicaulis is a species of plant in the Gentianaceae family.
 It is found in Madagascar.
 It is a small to large tree that grows in evergreen forests.

 Description

-Anthocleista amplexicaulis is a small to large tree that can grow up to 12 meters high.
-It has small, woody branches with leaves that can be over a foot long and 5 inches wide.
+Anthocleista amplexicaulis is a small to large tree that can grow up to 12 m high.
+It has small, woody branches with leaves that can be over 1 ft long and 5 in wide.

 Taxonomy

 Anthocleista amplexicaulis was first named and described in 1887 by John Gilbert Baker.